Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

 The completed form should look like this:

-You can now send your login to us using the secure form here.
+You can now send us the Username and Password of the temporary login using the secure form here.